 Odyssey Traveller tours of Ireland for Seniors

 Odyssey’s Treasures of Ireland small group tour commences in Dublin, before crossing to Killarney in County Kerry.
 We explore the Dingle Peninsula and the famous Ring of Kerry.
 We travel north, via the Burren and the Cliffs of Moher, to County Galway.
 From here we visit Connemara National Park and the romantic Abbey of Kylemore before taking a ferry bound for Inis Mor, the largest of the Aran Islands.
-Our journey then continues north via Sligo to Glenties in County Donegal.
-We explore the heritage of this northwest corner of Ireland before heading east via the Giant’s Causeway towards Belfast.
+Our journey then takes in the North West Ireland itinerary and the stunning scenery across to the Atlantic coast.
+Continuing along the west coast of this Ireland road trip to the North westvia County Silgo and Sligo to Glenties in County Donegal and Donegal Town.
+The North west Ireland itinerary explore the heritage of this north west corner of Ireland before heading east via the Giant’s Causeway along the causeway coastal route towards Belfast.
 We stay a night in each of the historic towns of Derry and Belfast.

 Ireland sits among the ‘British Isles’, to the west of Great Britain across the Irish and Celtic Seas.
 Its jagged western coastline faces the Atlantic Ocean.
 It lies closer to the Polar regions than any parts of Australia or New Zealand.

 Ireland consists of two political units, the Republic of Ireland and Northern Ireland.
 Northern Ireland is a part of the United Kingdom.
 Great Britain refers to the island on which England, Wales and Scotland are found.